 The resulting algorithms are called OCT and OCT-H, respectively.
 When compared against CART classification trees, they achieve higher accuracy while yielding smaller trees.
-Compared to random forests, they are generally less accurate but have the advantage that they are interpretable.
-In addition to classification trees, \cite{dunn2018optimal} considers optimal regression trees (ORTs), including model trees with linear regression models in the leaves, but abandons global optimality in favour of a faster approach based on local search~\cite{johnson1988easy} in the experimental comparison to other methods.
+Compared to random forests, they are generally less accurate but have the advantage that they are interpretable. \cite{liu2022bsnsing} proposes \emph{bsnsing}, a decision‑tree induction method that uses MILP to derive Boolean splits.
+Unlike full optimal decision‑tree methods, bsnsing optimizes each split locally, trading optimality for faster training.

 Later, \cite{aghaei2020learning} presented a new \emph{max-flow} MILP formulation to compute optimal decision trees for classification problems involving only binary features.
 This formulation leads to stronger LP relaxations, hence the convergence of the MILP solver to the optimum is faster.
 Moreover, the authors used Benders decomposition \cite{rahmaniani2017benders} to further speed up the computation.
 They also discuss how their formulation could be adapted to datasets with other features, but note that it would not be possible to use Benders decomposition in this case.